JoshMayerr/supatool/README.md

 * OpenAPI specifications for all tools
 * Additional metadata to search across tools
 * Langchain and Llamaindex integration (coming soon)
-* Update definitions on at least a weekly basis
+* Update definitions on at least a weekly basis (coming soon)

 Add your own Tools!
 --------------------------